kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 UX becomes a bit more complex.
-Cluster Operators that don't want low-privileged or unprivileged users with permissions to deploy namespaced policies can opt-out by setting PolicyServers' `spec.allowedContextAwareCalls` to `all`.
+Cluster Operators that don't want low-privileged or unprivileged users with permissions to deploy namespaced policies can opt-out by setting PolicyServers' `spec.allowedHostCapabilities` to `all`.

 # Alternatives